+4.7.6.
+Adjusting

+- a) Aim and adjust luminaires as directed. - b) Position exit sign directional arrows as indicated. - c) Adjust flash rate and photocell level set points to meet requirements of Metrolinx and Transport Canada Canadian Regulations.

+4.7.7.
+Adjust Dimming and Dimmers

+- a) Include integral circuit breaker in each dimmer. - b) Provide adequate forced air ventilation. - c) Test and verify that the dimmers or dimmed areas are operating to the specified levels.
+Make the necessary adjustment at no cost.

+4.7.8.
+Cleaning

-- 4.7.9.
-Lighting Control system should be compatible with Building Automation System, capable to be controlled and monitored by BAS, also capable to work stand alone in case the connection is lost.
-This section includes interior luminaires, emergency lighting units, exit signs, and luminaire accessories.
-This section includes performance, proprietary and descriptive type specifications.
-Edit to avoid conflicting requirements. - 4.7.10.
-Adjusting: - a) Section on Adjusting installed work. - b) Aim and adjust luminaires as directed. - c) Position exit sign directional arrows as indicated. - d) Adjust flash rate and photocell level set points to meet requirements of Metrolinx and Transport Canada Canadian Regulations. - 4.7.11.
-Adjust Dimming and Dimmers: - a) Include integral circuit breaker in each dimmer. - b) Provide adequate forced air ventilation. - c) Test and verify that the dimmers or dimmed areas are operating to the specified levels.
-Make the necessary adjustment at no cost. - 4.7.12.
-Cleaning: - a) Clean finishes and touch up damage. - b) Section on Cleaning installed work. - c) Clean luminous ceiling elements to manufacturer's written instructions. - d) Section on Cleaning installed work and any existing fixtures in the area. - e) Clean electrical parts to remove conductive and deleterious materials. - f) Remove dirt and debris from enclosure. - g) Clean photometric control surfaces as recommended by manufacturer. - 4.7.13.
-Demonstration and Instructions: - a) Section on Demonstrating installed work. - b) Demonstrate luminaire operation for minimum of 2 hours]. - 4.7.14.
-Protection of Finished Work:
+- a) Clean finishes and touch up damage. - b) Follow all manufacturer's instructions or recommendations on cleaning and maintaining lighting equipment - c) Clean luminous ceiling elements to manufacturer's written instructions. - d) this section applies to all newly installed work and any existing fixtures in the area. - e) Clean electrical parts to remove conductive and deleterious materials. - f) Remove dirt and debris from enclosure. - g) Clean photometric control surfaces as recommended by manufacturer.

+4.7.9.
+Demonstration and Instructions

+- a) Arrange a site visit with all identified stakeholders to demonstrate luminaire operation for a minimum of 2 hours. - b) Document and submit the procedure for testing the lighting system to Metrolinx for review and approval at least 2 weeks prior to the indicated date of demonstration.

+4.7.10.
+Protection of Finished Work

+a) Re-lamp luminaires or replace those that have failed lamps and at Substantial Completion.

+4.7.11.
+Preparation

-- a) Section on Protecting installed work. - b) Re-lamp luminaires or replace those that have failed lamps and at Substantial Completion. - 4.7.15.
-Preparation: - a) Apply finish paint to surfaces and mechanical installations in cavity above luminous elements.
-Use 90percent reflectance white paint. - b) Lay out system on room axis as indicated to a balanced grid design with edge units no less than 50 percent of acoustical unit size]. - c) Provide common channel strut support system for luminaires and ceiling suspension system. - 4.7.16.
-Protection of Finished Work: - a) Section on Protecting installed work. - b) Re-lamp luminaires which have failed lamps at Substantial Completion. - c) Install to CSA C22.1, Safety Standard for Electrical Installations and Transport Canada Canadian Regulations. - 4.7.17.
-Field Quality Control: - a) Section on Field inspection testing adjusting. - b) Inspect and test obstruction lighting equipment to CSA C22.1, Safety Standard for Electrical Installations. - 4.7.18.
-Training: - a) Training on the lighting, components and control systems are to be provide.
-The training shall take place on no less than 3 days and shall be no less than 4 hours.
+- a) Apply finish paint to surfaces and mechanical installations in cavity above luminous elements.
+Use 90% reflectance white paint. - b) Lay out system on room axis as indicated to a balanced grid design with edge units no less than 50% of acoustical unit size. - c) Provide common channel strut support system for luminaires and ceiling suspension system.

+4.7.12.
+Protection of Finished Work

+- a) Re-lamp luminaires which have failed lamps at Substantial Completion. - b) Install to CSA C22.1, Safety Standard for Electrical Installations and Transport Canada Canadian Regulations.

+4.7.13.
+Field Quality Control

+a) Inspect and test obstruction lighting equipment to CSA C22.1, Safety Standard for Electrical Installations.

+4.7.14.
+Training

+a) Training on the lighting, components and control systems are to be provided.
+The training shall take place over no less than 3 days and shall be no less than 4 hours.
 All relevant training materials and information will be provided to the attendants in the training.